finlaymiller/midi_segmentation/README.md

 So for now the best bet is probably to apply the config that worked best for shorter files and trust that.
 Result of segmenting `data/inputs/MIDI1` can be found in `data/outputs/MIDI1`.
 Once segmented we can load them into ableton (hold ⌘ while dragging all segments in to a midi channel to drop them into one track sequentially).
 <img width="1512" alt="live" src="https://github.com/finlaymiller/ssm/assets/31632894/c04cb445-7b52-4a5f-afca-b288c0a2a9c4">

+Note the first segment (pictured in the second track).
+A segment was created while the first still had notes active, which, beyond being somewhat interesting that that would happen at all, removes our ability to seamlessly play segments sequentially.

 Code [here](segment_midi.ipynb).

 #### Piano Roll